tamarr/tamarr.github.io/_posts/2020-06-28-What you need to start a Startup.md

 ---
 layout: post
 title: What You Need to Start a Startup
+subtitle: Do you have to start with a great idea?
+Not necessarily
 small-image: https://media.giphy.com/media/w3J7mstYCISqs/giphy.gif
 ---
 Well, obviously you should start with a really great idea, right?
 Well, no. Not necessarily.
 I've wanted to start my own company for years.
 I have had many ideas along the way.
 Honestly the first ones were kinda awful in a totally embarrassing way.